 Any advice for aspiring entrepreneurs?

 Be prepared to secure the attention of investors by articulating a great story to investors in the first meeting.
 Investors are busy people and see a lot of opportunities and yours needs to get to the top of their funnel!
 Do some homework on the investors to understand their goals and investment history.
 Meet the investors when you are really ready to explain your differentiated value proposition to build a world-class business and generate excellent shareholder returns.
-Address urgent problems, with an impact, in large growing markets with products that will delight your customers.
+Address urgent problems, with an impact, in large growing markets with competitive, innovative products

 How do you foresee COVID-19 affecting startups?